Can I work at the library?

 Answer

-We hire many student employees under the Federal and University Work Study programs.
+We hire many student employees under the Federal Work Study program and for general Student Worker Positions.

 Find details on the application process and Work Study programs here.
 For general work study questions, please email the Financial Aid office at workstudy@uafs.edu.